Amazon needs its workers more than ever, giving them leverage to push for safer warehouses

 Perrone joined a half-dozen other labor leaders to call on Bezos to protect Amazon workers.
 The UFCW has organized a small group of Illinois Instacart workers and would welcome the chance to work with Amazon employees, Perrone said.

 The likelihood of Amazon’s U.S. workers forming a union are slim, given unfavorable labor laws, said Iain Gold, director of the Teamsters’ strategic research and campaigns department.
 Instead, the Teamsters see benefit in supporting Amazon’s workers to prevent it from “driving down working conditions and labor standards” that could spread to companies where its members work, Gold said.
-And Gold’s boss, Teamsters president James Hoffa also signed the letter pressing Bezos to protect workers.
+And Gold’s boss, Teamsters President James Hoffa also signed the letter pressing Bezos to protect workers.

-Amazon’s activist workers are also finding support from groups such as Athena For All, a coalition of community groups and worker-rights organizations who have helped organize the warehouse protests.
-Athena has helped coordinate protests and publicized the events and worker claims.
+Amazon’s activist workers are also finding support from groups such as Athena, a coalition of community groups and worker-rights organizations that have helped coordinate protests and publicized the events and worker claims.

 “This is a moment for a reckoning about how working people are represented,” said Athena director Dania Rajendra.